On the coordinates of minimal vectors in a Minkowski-reduced basis: The theorem

 Let $n\leq 6$ and assume that the lattice $L[e_1,\ldots,e_6]$ is spanned by a Minkowski-reduced basis.
-Combining the results on admissible centerings with the results of reduction theory we can prove a little sharpening of Tammela's result on the coordinates of the minimum vectors.
-From the Tables \ref{table:tammeladvcell} we see that the maximum of the absolute value of the coordinates in dimension $5$ and $6$ are $3$ and $4$, respectively.
-We prove the following:
+Combining the results on admissible centerings with the results of reduction theory, we can prove a sharpening of Tammela's result on the coordinates of the minimum vectors.
+Table \ref{table:tammeladvcell} shows that the maximum absolute value of the coordinates in $5$ or $6$ dimensions can be $3$ or $4$.
+In the following, we prove better, actually sharp boundaries.

-\begin{theorem} Let $n\leq 6$ be the dimension of a lattice $L$.
-The absolute value of a coordinate of a minimum vector with respect to Minkowski-reduced basis of $L$ are less or equal to the maximum of the denominators of the relevant rows in the $n$-dimensional Table of $n$-dimensional admissible centerings.
-Precisely,
+\begin{theorem} Let $L$ be an $n$-dimensional lattice, where $n\leq 6$, $m=\sum\limits_{i=1}^nx_ie_i$ be an arbitrary minimal vector of $L$, where $\{e_1, \ldots,e_n\}$ is a Minkowski-reduced basis of the lattice.
+Then, for an arbitrary index $i$, the following inequalities are satisfied:

 \end{theorem}